garysweaver/irie/README.md

 # Restful JSON [![Build Status](https://secure.travis-ci.org/rubyservices/restful_json.png?branch=master)](http://travis-ci.org/rubyservices/restful_json)

-Develop declarative, featureful RESTful-ish JSON service controllers to use with modern Javascript MVC frameworks like AngularJS, Ember, etc. with much less code.
-(I say "RESTful-ish" instead of RESTful, to differentiate them from true-REST, hypermedia-driven projects, but restful_json controllers are RESTful by the existing Rails definition of being RESTful, using the same actions and resourceful routes, but with more abilities.)
+Develop declarative, featureful JSON service controllers to use with modern Javascript MVC frameworks like AngularJS, Ember, etc. with much less code.
+It is RESTful-ish instead of RESTful, since it isn't hypermedia-driven, but it meets the long-standing Rails definition of being RESTful.

 What does that mean?
 It means you typically won't have to write index, create, update, destroy, etc. methods in your controllers to filter, sort, and do complex queries.

 Why do you need this if Rails controllers already make it easy to provide RESTful JSON services via generated controllers?
 Because this is just as flexible, almost as declarative, and takes less code.
-That means your controllers will be easier to read and there will be less code to maintain, but when you need an action method more customized than we can provide, that's all you'll have to write.
+Your controllers will be easier to read, and there will be less code to maintain.
+When you need an action method more customized, that method is all you have to write.

 The goal of the project is to reduce service controller code in an intuitive way, not to be a be-everything DSL or limit what you can do in a controller.
 Choose what features to expose, and you can still define/redefine actions etc. at will.

 We test with travis-ci with with Rails 3.1, 3.2, and Rails 4.
 Feel free to submit issues and/or do a pull requests if you run into anything.

 You can use any of these for the JSON response (the view):
-* [active_model_serializers][active_model_serializers] - also provides the serialize_action class method in the controller to specify custom serializers (assuming you are using a later version of active_model_serializers that works with respond_with).
+* [ActiveModel::Serializers][active_model_serializers] - also provides the serialize_action class method in the controller to specify custom serializers (assuming you are using a later version of ActiveModel::Serializers that works with respond_with).
-* JBuilder - to use, set render_enabled in the restful_json config to false.
+* [JBuilder][jbuilder] - to use, set render_enabled in the restful_json config to false.
 * Just about anything else that works with render/respond_with, or that just adjust the view like JBuilder, and don't require extra work in the controller.

 And can use any of the following for authorizing parameters in the incoming JSON (for create/update):
-* Adam Hawkins' [permitters][permitter] which use [Strong Parameters][strong_parameters] and [Cancan][cancan].
+* Adam Hawkins' [Permitters][permitter] which use [Strong Parameters][strong_parameters] and [CanCan][cancan].
 Permitters are an object-oriented way of defining what is permitted in the incoming JSON, and are a great compliment in the same way that ActiveModel::Serializers are.
-Cancan supports [Authlogic][authlogic], [Devise][devise], etc.
+CanCan supports [Authlogic][authlogic], [Devise][devise], etc.
 * [Strong Parameters][strong_parameters] - lets you only have to define `(single model name)_params` and/or `create_(single model name)_params` and/or `update_(single model name)_params` which can call require, permit, etc. on params.
 * Mass assignment security in Rails 3.x (attr_accessible, etc.).